 Air pollution is an invisible killer.
-In a recent study, researchers documented a 5% increase in PM2.5 between 2016 to 2018, after years of decline.
+In a recent study, researchers documented a 5% increase in PM2.5 between 2016 and 2018, after years of decline.
 This increase in PM was also associated with 9,700 additional premature deaths in the United States.
-As the world faces a respiratory pandemic that has been disproportionately effecting communities with higher levels of particulate matter, leading to higher coronavirus death rates, it is even more important to understand and tackle the sources of air pollution that plague our city.
-While it may seem expensive to alter vehicles or construction equipment, it costs us far more to do nothing.
+As the world faces a respiratory pandemic that has been disproportionately affecting communities with higher levels of particulate matter, leading to higher coronavirus death rates, it is even more important to understand and tackle the sources of air pollution that plague our city.
+While it may seem expensive to alter construction equipment or transportation vehicles, it costs us far more to do nothing.
 ELPC remains committed to protecting clean air and healthy communities in Chicago and across the Midwest.